snowshoestamp/snowshoe-stamp-listener-js/README.md

 ### Simple Stamp Detection with HTTP Client

-You can use whichever client you want, but this example uses Axios (as does the demo web page in **./demo**):
+You can use whichever client you want, but this example uses Axios:

 ```js
 import StampListener from '@snowshoe/stamp_listener';